In this article:

 This method records income and expenses at the time they are earned or incurred, regardless of when cash is exchanged.- Fees: Counted as income as soon as you create and send an invoice, not when the client pays.

 - Costs: Both hard and soft costs are recorded as assets when they are entered.
-When an invoice is created, these assets are then credited and the amount is moved into an Accounts Receivable account.
+When an invoice is created, these assets are then credited, and the amount is moved into an Accounts Receivable account.

 - Modified Cash Accounting (All Costs as Assets)